 - Active CDE Certification as required by the Connecticut State Department of Education

-- Knowledge and skills required would generally be acquired with a Bachelor's Degree in Education.
+- Knowledge and skills required would generally be acquired with a Bachelor's Degree in Education or in English.

 - Expertise in writing instruction with an in-depth knowledge of language and written language development.

 - Demonstrated and successful experience in a multi-cultural setting.

 - Demonstrated ability to teach elementary classes.
 Experience with team teaching.
 Urban experience.